Mixed Breed Dogs

 About the Pugalier

-The Pugalier is a medium mixed breed dogs known for its outgoing nature and capable mind.
-Well-suited to apartment living, the Pugalier is an excellent choice for first-time dog owners.
+The Pugalier is a cross between the Pug and Cavalier King Charles Spaniel.
+The Pugalier is a small mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a capable mind, well-suited to apartment living, the Pugalier is an excellent choice for first-time dog owners.
 Typically standing 10 to 14 inches and weighing 10 to 20 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Pugalier brings a distinct combination of traits that sets it apart.
 The Pugalier has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Pugalier loves being close to its people and forms strong bonds with every member of the household.